MR4online/nextcloud-api-wrapper/README.md

 # Nextcloud API wrapper for PHP

+> ⚠️ **IMPORTANT**: this is a fork of: https://github.com/ovesco/nextcloud-api-wrapper with the goal to keep dependencies and code updated.
+Some code may change ;-) Testing with PHP8.4 & Nextcloud 31+ WIP

 This is a simple php wrapper around
 - [user provisioning api](https://docs.nextcloud.com/server/12/admin_manual/configuration_user/user_provisioning_api.html)
 - [shares api](https://docs.nextcloud.com/server/12/developer_manual/core/ocs-share-api.html)